 Altitude is the height at which the instruments onboard satellite detects a cloud.
 Algorithms designed by scientists are the way altitude is detected, which detections of altitude are based on observations and weather forecast model data.
-Cutoff values have been defined by where cloud types are generally encountered as defined by meteorologist (see the World Meteorological Organization's Definitions of Clouds - https://cloudatlas.wmo.int/clouds-definitions.html).
+Cutoff values have been defined by where cloud types are generally encountered as defined by meteorologist (see the World Meteorological Organization's Definitions of Clouds).
 The NASA GLOBE Clouds team uses these same altitude ranges to compare satellite detection of clouds with ground observations (Table 3).
 A possible consequence of this set definition is that a single cloud layer, an extensive nimbostratus cloud for example, can be split by the satellite into two levels because the cloud may extend beyond the arbitrary cut-off definitions.